Skip to content

 “You can do it!”
 They said…

-But… boy was I wrong.
-You probably would have guessed how all it ended up.
+I was a wee-bit enthusiastic about everything, but, you probably would have guessed how all it ended up.

 The Principle of Focusing On One

-However, take note: I believe this is the best advice for younger INFPs, or those Dreamers who haven’t had any hint of their strengths.
+However, take note: that advice is for younger INFPs, or those Dreamers who haven’t had an ounce of idea about their strengths.

-But on the other hand, I have a different suggestion for experienced INFPs who have figured out their winning strengths and natural gifts.
+But on the other hand, for experienced INFPs who have journeyed enough, it will be different.

-Also, studies show that multi-tasking takes a toll on productivity, moreso if you’re eyeing on complex career paths.
+Studies show that multi-tasking takes a toll on productivity, especially if you’re eyeing complex career paths that are completely different.

 Here’s another point to consider: